nestjs/docs.nestjs.com/content/recipes/hot-reload.md

 };
 ```

-This configuration tells webpack few essential things about our application.
-Where sits an entry file, which directory should be used to hold **compiled** files, and also, what kind of loader we want to use in order to compile source files.
-Basically, you shouldn't worry to much, you don't need to understand the content of this file at all.
+This configuration tells webpack a few essential things about your application: location of the entry file, which directory should be used to hold **compiled** files, and what kind of loader we want to use to compile source files.
+Generally, you should be able to use this file as-is, even if you don't fully understand all of the options.

 #### Hot-Module Replacement

-In order to enable **HMR**, we have to open the application entry file (`main.ts`) and add a few webpack-related instructions.
+To enable **HMR**, open the application entry file (`main.ts`) and add the following webpack-related instructions:

 ```typescript
 declare const module: any;